neuefische/web-exercises/sessions/html-and-the-web-new/personal-website/README.md

 💡 If you haven't already, create a new repository on GitHub for your personal website.

----
-**If you have seen Git branches and pull requests before**, you should keep in mind:
-  - **Never work on your main branch**.
-Instead, create a new branch for each feature you are working on.
-  - For each feature branch, create a pull request on GitHub.
-  - Send a link to the pull request to the course slack channel and request a review.
-While you wait, review someone elses pull request.
-  - After committing requested changes and getting an approval for your pull request, merge your feature branch into the main branch.

-     > 💡 Not getting an approval right away for your pull request is absolutely normal.
-Add or change
-     > your code according to the suggestions.
-Don't let it discourage you and take it as a chance to
-     > learn!
----

 ## Getting started with HTML

 1. Start working on the HTML markup of your personal website.